 Starting up and running your own childcare provision can be rewarding, but there are many things to consider.
-We've put together some information and guidance to help you.
+We have put together some information and guidance to help you.

 You can also contact the Early Years Learning and Childcare team for advice and guidance.

-To advertise your childcare service for free with the Early Years Learning and Childcare team, please contact the Early Years Learning and Childcare team .
+To advertise your childcare service for free, please contact the: Early Years Learning and Childcare team .

 We can also support with advice on marketing your business.
-Before undertaking any marketing, you need to decide what your ‘unique selling point’ is - what makes your business different to others in the area?
+Before doing any marketing, you need to decide what your unique selling point is.
+This is what makes your business different to others in the area.
 It is important that you know where your business is coming from.
 This will tell you how effective your marketing activities have been.
 The key to success is understanding and meeting your customers’ needs and regularly reviewing and updating this information.
-For information on the childcare market in Calderdale, please visit Childcare sufficiency assessment .
+For on the childcare market in Calderdale, please see: Childcare sufficiency assessment .

-Under the Nursery Milk Scheme, children under 5 can receive free of charge 189 ml (1/3 pint) of milk for each day they attend approved day care facilities for 2 hours or more.
+Under this scheme, children under five can receive 189 ml (1/3 pint) of milk, free of charge.
+This is for each day they attend approved day care facilities for 2 hours or more.

-Babies aged under 12 months may instead receive dried baby milk made up to 189ml (1/3 pint).
+Babies under 12 months old can receive dried baby milk made up to 189ml (1/3 pint) instead.

-Day care providers who have been approved to supply milk under the scheme can be reimbursed the cost of the milk they supply.
-For more details of the scheme please visit: Nursery milk scheme .
+Day care providers, approved to supply milk under this scheme, can be reimbursed the cost of the milk they supply.
+For more details of the scheme, please visit: Nursery milk scheme .